×

 Ice cubes at Diamond Beach

-Today, we’re heading back to our new Borg Apartments accommodation in Hvolsvöllur.
-We’ll be staying there for 4 nights to visit the Vík í Mýrdal region and the Golden Circle.
-The idea is to travel a bit like a star.
-It’s about a 4.5 hour drive from Höfn to Hvolsvöllur and it’s a great opportunity to make 4 photo stops.
+Today, we’re heading to our new accommodation in Hvolsvöllur, where we’ll stay for four nights.
+From there, we plan to explore the Vík í Mýrdal region and the Golden Circle in a “star-shaped” route.
+The drive from Höfn to Hvolsvöllur takes about 4.5 hours, so it’s the perfect opportunity to make several photo stops.

 Car park Breiðamerkursandur